RobertFlexx/ObeliskOS/README.md

 # Obelisk OS, the not so minimal, minimal UNIX-like kernel.

+### Welcome newcomers! this repo has just passed basic testing and now has become public.
+Feel free to read source code, and jump through docs.

+**Also, i lost my sanity in some of the network drivers, ignore that.**

 **From Axioms, Order.** <- (peak tagline)

 Obelisk is a standalone Unix-like OS focused on a practical minimal base system